Frequently asked questions

 What can the indices not be used for?

 The values for each selected area and property type are indexed to their own five year seasonal average (defined below).
 This means the indices cannot be used to compare different geographical areas or property types.
-E.g. is rental demand for flats in AL1 higher than demand for houses?
+E.g. is rental demand for flats in the South East higher than demand for houses?

-Our seasonal indices are calculated by comparing data from a specified month to the rolling 5 year average for that month.
+Our seasonal indices are calculated by comparing data from a specified month to the rolling 5 year average.
+This average is recalculated every month, meaning the 5-year period constantly shifts forward.
+The index is calculated based on just data from the time window shown in Data Hub.

 Why do some Scottish Census data look different from the National Records of Scotland website?